The Historic Masonic Temple

 2005

 The Bay Arts Council signed an agreement with the Joppa Lodge to purchase the historic building.
-Once the purchase was made a visioning committee was formed to support the complete, original, restoration of the Masonic Temple.
+Once the purchase was made, a visioning committee was formed to support the complete restoration of the Masonic Temple.

 2006

 The Hell’s Half Mile Film & Music Festival is founded.
-This local festival showcases independent movies and band over 4 days in Downtown Bay city.
-The festival utilizes the Red room as a movie theatre and holds their primary concert in the Blue room of the temple.
+This local festival showcases independent movies and bands over 4 days in Downtown Bay City.
+The festival utilized the Historic Masonic Temple's Red Room as a movie theatre, holding their primary concert in the Blue Room.

 2007

-The Haunted Masonic Temple began.
-This theatrical haunted house, put on by area youth, was the largest fundraiser supporting the Masonic Temple for over 10 years.
+The Haunted Masonic Temple begins.
+This theatrical haunted house, put on by area youth, was the largest fundraiser supporting the Masonic Temple for over 11 years.
 The funds raised paid for yearly maintenance and the utilities.
-Today the Haunted Temple has been replaced by various events throughout the year.
+Today, the Haunted Temple has been replaced by various events throughout the year.

 2011